hashicorp/terraform-provider-azurerm/website/docs/r/app_service_certificate.html.markdown

 * `password` - (Optional) The password to access the certificate's private key.
 Changing this forces a new resource to be created.

-* `hosting_environment_profile_id` - (Optional) Must be specified when the certificate is for an App Service Environment hosted App Service.
-Changing this forces a new resource to be created.
+* `hosting_environment` - (Optional) A `hosting_environment` block as defined below.
+Must be specified when the certificate is for an App Service Environment hosted App Service.

 * `key_vault_secret_id` - (Optional) The ID of the Key Vault secret.
 Changing this forces a new resource to be created.